deathlesz/habit-tracker/README.md

 # Habit Tracker

-*Habit Tracker* is a simple tool that attempts to make your life better.
+## Overview

-It makes tracking both good and bad habits easy, visualizes your progress in a clear and concise way and helps you to stay accountable.
+Habit Tracker is a tool designed to help users build positive habits and monitor negative ones.
+It allows tracking habit completion, setting schedules and repetition cycles, receiving timely notifications, and visualizing progress through clear charts and metrics.
+The goal is to support users in improving daily routines, boosting productivity, and staying motivated by providing a simple, transparent, and flexible system for managing personal goals.

 ## Tech stack

  - C# 13
- - .NET 9
+ - .NET 8
  - MAUI 9
  - SQLite 3